arhwiegman/Cran_Q_C/README.md

 # Cran_Q_C
 Modeling nitrogen reductions to coastal embayments from ecological restoration of cultivated wetlands.

 We use Regional flow (Q) and concentration (C) models to estimate contributing area, nitrogen loads and potential nitrogen retention from wetland restoration on cranberry farms in southeastern Massachusetts

+This respository accompanies the article, [citation forthcoming]
-## Metadata
+## Article Metadata
 Date: 2025-06-27

 Journal: Journal of Geophysical Research (Original Research)